May events: Watch the Tetbury Woolsack Race

 Tetbury was once an important town for Cotswold wool traders, and the races are thought to have originated with young drovers who wanted to show off in front of the local ladies.
 Around this, the town celebrates with a street fair, local stalls and amusement rides.

-The Tetbury Woolsack Races 2019 take place on 27 May at midday.
+The event takes place on the late May Bank Holiday Monday.
 If you fancy putting yourself into one of the championship races, you can register via the website.